Talks programme for 2025

 'A lifetime with Voyager'

-Outline: Professor Hunt will introduce himself and talk briefly about his career.
-Then, in a break from our usual format, members will get the opportunity to quiz him on more than half a century of being associated with a wide range of space activities.
-He suggests a “Michael Parkinson”-type discussion and then an open question session.
-As Prof Hunt points out, this is a rare chance to speak to someone who has been involved in the space programme for a long time!
+Outline: Professor Hunt introduced himself and talked briefly about his academic background and career.
+Then, in a break from our usual format, members had the opportunity to quiz him, via a set of pre-submitted questions (hosted by our Chair, Les Jones) on more than half a century's association with a wide range of space activities.
+The format was based on a “Michael Parkinson”-type discussion.
+As Prof Hunt had pointed out, this was a rare chance to speak to someone who has been involved in the space programme for a long time!
+The questions also covered the future of space exploration and spaceflight; and also his experiences in the worlds of broadcasting and business.

 No club meeting in August - Summer break